What We Do

 It’s pretty simple.

-2. Based on your land, and your goals, we’ll take a look at your finances, and together figure out the best route to funding an ADU (accessory dwelling unit) in your yard.
-There are a few options, but in short—if the rent coming in is more that the money going out, the ADU effectively pays for itself.
+Based on your land, and your goals, we’ll take a look at your finances, and together we’ll figure out the best route to funding an ADU (accessory dwelling unit) in your yard.
+There are a few options, but in short—if the rent coming in is more than the money going out, the ADU effectively pays for itself.
 Don’t worry, we’ll go through all the details together.

-3. We will build it—from permitting to being move in ready—without you having to lift a finger, or deal with much of anything.
+We will build it—from permitting to being move-in ready—without you having to lift a finger, or deal with much of anything.

-5. When you’re ready, we’ll turn full management of the ADU over to you, and be off building more.
-We’re just a call/text/or email away if you need us though:)
+When you’re ready, we’ll turn full management of the ADU over to you, and be off building more.
+We’re just an email away if you need us.

 Simply put, we build you a tiny house, you build community, and get to enjoy the warm fuzzy feeling of knowing you’re providing equitable housing in your community.